radek-winiecki/weather-app/README.md

 # weather-app

-A project of a portfolio and blog website.
+A project of a weather app.
 Technologies: HTML, CSS, JavaScript and Vue.js

 Some screenshots from the project: